 S.I.
 Hayakawa, Language in Thought and Action, George Allen & Unwin, 2e edition (1973, London)

 A highly valuable and practical guide to the sound use of language, based on Afred Korzybski's theory of general semantics.
 The book addresses in a very accessible way the relation between language and reality, or words and the things they stand for, and the social implications of the sound and unsound (in some cases: insane) uses and abuses of language.
 It is in regular print, now in its fifth edition.
 The site refers to the second edition.
-The exercises associated with the chapters are omitted - please refer to the printed editions.
+The exercises associated with the selected chapters are omitted - please refer to the printed editions.

 Book One | The Functions of Language